Identify & Understand

-Having a good understanding of your planned service will improve your evaluation.
+Having a good understanding of your planned service or innovation will improve your evaluation.

-The following tools are either internal resources developed by the BNSSG ICB Clinical Effectiveness and Research Team or useful external resources.
+The following tools are either internal resources developed by the BNSSG ICB Clinical Effectiveness team or useful external resources.

 Use the Public Involvement and Impact Assessment Framework (PiiAF) to help you plan and evaluate public involvement.

-These guidelines aim to support anyone working in evaluation to embed patient and public involvement (PPI) into their evaluation activities and to ensure that public contributors really feel part of the evaluation team.
+These guidelines aim to support anyone working in evaluation to embed patient and public involvement (PPI) into their evaluation activities to ensure public contributors really feel part of the evaluation team.

 The following are useful guides to logic modelling and developing your theory of change: